 AIXA Miner Launches Free Cloud Mining App To Expand Global Crypto Access

-June 2025 – In a strategic move to democratize digital asset mining, AIXA Miner has officially launched its free cloud mining mobile app , giving users around the globe an easy way to start earning crypto daily - no hardware, no technical knowledge required.
+Denver, CO, USA, June 20, 2025 (GLOBE NEWSWIRE) -- In a strategic move to democratize digital asset mining, AIXA Miner has officially launched its free cloud mining mobile app , giving users around the globe an easy way to start earning crypto daily - no hardware, no technical knowledge required.

 Backed by advanced AI algorithms and powered by renewable energy, AIXA Miner's new mobile application opens the door to accessible, eco-conscious crypto income, right from your smartphone.